Witness Familiarisation

 Organising the session

-Sessions can be arranged to suit the witness or witnesses concerned.
-If wanted, a general briefing about the process and the practices of the relevant forum (typically taking about 75 minutes) can be given in a class room environment with several witnesses at once.
-Here it is especially important that there is no discussion about the actual case.
 Mock cross-examinations are normally conducted, with video feedback and opportunities to have another go.
-These are always done one-on-one.
-For the mock cross examinations, Richard will supply a simple case study.
+For the mock cross-examinations, Richard will supply a simple case study.
 Assuming the solicitor confirms that the actual case does not concern a road traffic accident, the case study is normally an RTA for witnesses of fact.
 Expert witnesses receive another simple case study in a relevant discipline but again factually different to the real case.
 Neither takes much time to read.
 A judicial concern in England is that case studies used for witness familiarisation should not resemble the fact pattern of the actual case before the court, both to avoid coaching in the evidence to be given and confusion in the witness's mind.

 Click witness familiarisation programme for more information.